uditmaherwal/uditmaherwal/README.md

 - 🔭 I’m currently working on Face Recognization.
-- 🌱 I’m currently practicing Tensorflow.
+- 🌱 I’m currently practicing Data Structure and Algorithms.
 - 👯 I’m looking to collaborate on GitHub or in other any tech domain.
 - 🤔 I’m looking for help with insights on my work.
 - ✍ Check out my blogs : Medium - [Udit Maherwal](https://medium.com/@uditmaherwal4)